UPSC Exam > UPSC Notes > History for UPSC CSE > Buddhism and Jainism

 From the early 12th century, Buddhism began to disappear from the land of its birth.
 Various causes that led to the decline of Buddhism are:

 1. Corruption in Buddhist Sangha– Over time, the Buddhist Sangha became corrupt.
-Receiving valuable gifts drew them towards luxury and enjoyment.
-The principles prescribed by Buddha were conveniently forgotten and thus started the degradation of the Buddhist monks and their preachings.
+The receipt of valuable gifts led them towards luxury and enjoyment, causing them to forget the principles set by Buddha.
+This shift marked the decline of the monks and their teachings.

 2. Division among Buddhists– Buddhism faced divisions from time to time.
 The division into various splinter groups like Hinayana, Mahayana, Vajrayana, Tantrayana and Sahajayana led Buddhism to lose its originality.
 The simplicity of Buddhism was lost and it was becoming complex.